Wellers0n/BirthdayConsoleApp/README.md

 <br/>

 ## Birthday
-   Birthday uses a stack `MVC` full `C#` on the backend, I'm making this project to improve my skills in the backend.
+   Birthday uses `DDD` full `C#` on the backend, I'm making this project to improve my skills in the backend.

 ## Initing in the your PC

-- For clone the project `git clone https://github.com/Wellers0n/Birthday.git`
+- For clone the project `git clone https://github.com/Wellers0n/BirthdayConsoleApp.git`
-- Open `visual studio` in the folder `Birthday/`
+- Open `visual studio` in the folder `BirthdayConsoleApp/`

 ## Screens